DOS stands for Disk Operating System and it is a command line

 DEL tells the system to delete a certain criteria (in

-starting point, (in this example, C:, meaning the whole
+specific starting point, (in this example, C:, meaning

-by force the contents of the C:\TEMP directory and all
+delete by force the contents of the C:\TEMP directory

 DEL C:\TEMP\*.* /F/S/Q/A:R/A:H/A:S/A:A

-to text file (for this example, FOO.TXT).
-In the example
+output to text file (for this example, FOO.TXT).
+In the

-below, the system will first write the date (%DATE%) and
+example below, the system will first write the date

-(ECHO., including the period) after the log has been
+after ECHO) after the log has been generated for

 excluded.